-Guests at this five-star hotel on the northern banks of the river Meuse are treated to glorious views across Rotterdam’s harbour and skyline, not-to-mention the spa, sauna, gym and swimming pool.
-Though it is easy to spend days relaxing inside Main Port Hotel, there are many other attractions nearby including the bars, restaurants and venues that line Witte de Withstraat.
+Guests at this five-star hotel on the northern banks of the Nieuwe Maas river are treated to glorious views across Rotterdam’s harbour and skyline, not to mention the spa, sauna, gym and swimming pool.
+Though it is easy to spend days relaxing inside Mainport Hotel, there are many other attractions nearby including the bars, restaurants and venues that line Witte de Withstraat.

 SS Rotterdam set off on its maiden voyage in 1958 and spent the next 40 years crossing the Atlantic before it finally retired in 2000.
 Some time later, the ship was moved to Rotterdam’s harbour and converted into a hotel, conference centre and museum.
 The ship features 254 high-end hotel rooms, several restaurants and social spaces.
 Guests at SS Rotterdam may also choose between several package deals, including boat tours around the city or a four-course meal at one of the on-site restaurants.

-The Art Deco building that houses Hotel New York once belonged to a transatlantic travel agency that organised crossings from Rotterdam to the United States for over 100 years.
+The art deco building that houses Hotel New York once belonged to a transatlantic travel agency that organised crossings from Rotterdam to the United States for over 100 years.
 Due to its architectural and cultural significance, this stunning building is currently protected as a national monument.
 Even though it has since been converted into a hotel and renovated to meet modern demands, Hotel New York still features many of its original design elements, harking back to its heyday.
-There are 72 stunning rooms available inside the hotel, many of which offer panoramic views across the river Meuse.
+There are 72 stunning rooms available inside the hotel, many of which offer panoramic views across the river.

-As it is perched inside the monumental Euromast tower, which stands 100 metres above the Rotterdam’s harbour, guests at this hotel wake up every morning to spectacular views across the city and its surroundings.
-The hotel features two sky-high suites that are both equipped with luxurious items, such as deluxe beds, bathtubs and widescreen televisions.
+As it is perched inside the monumental Euromast tower, which stands 100m (328ft) above the Rotterdam’s harbour, guests at this hotel wake up to spectacular views across the city and its surroundings.
+The hotel features two sky-high luxurious suites equipped with deluxe beds, bathtubs and widescreen televisions.
 Breakfast-in-bed and a bottle of champagne are included in every booking with Euromast, making it an ideal spot for couples searching for a romantic getaway in Rotterdam.